Modica Law Firm

 A. To be eligible to collect SSD benefits, you must be unable to work due to disability for a continuous period of 365 days or more.
 If you work (even ONE day) before 365 days or more have passed, your SSD application may be denied even if you are “medically” disabled.
 Thus, we do NOT recommend that you perform ANY work for money until at least one year AFTER the date that SSA found that you first became disabled.

 Once you have been unable to work due to disability for 365 days or more, the law encourages you to work and gives you a financial incentive to do so.
-You can work, earn an UNLIMITED amount of money, and still receive SSD benefits for a period of up to 12 months from the date that you start working.
+Assuming that you meet the medical rules, you can work, earn an UNLIMITED amount of money, and still receive SSD benefits for a period of up to 12 months from the date that you start working.
 This incentive is commonly known as a “Trial Work Period” [“TWP”].
-Effective January 1, 2018, when you work and earn at least $850/month (gross), you have used one of the available TWP months.
-The 2017 amount was $840/month.
+Effective January 1, 2024, when you work and earn at least $1,110/month (gross), you have used one of the available TWP months.
+In 2023, the amount was $1,050/month.

-If your goal is to work but keep collecting SSD indefinitely into the future, keep your earnings BELOW $850/month (gross).
+If your goal is to work but keep collecting SSD indefinitely into the future, keep your 2024 earnings BELOW $1,110/month (gross).
 Gross means before taxes.

 The “working while disabled” rules are tricky.
 PLEASE CONTACT US BEFORE YOU PERFORM ANY WORK FOR MONEY.
 While we encourage you to work, we urge you to contact us BEFORE you commit to any work activity.
 We want you to understand clearly the risks and rewards of working.